Alan Garber

-Alan Michael Garber (born May 7, 1955) is an American physician and health economist, who has served as the 31st president of Harvard University since August 2, 2024.
+Alan Michael Garber (born May 7, 1955) is an American physician and health economist who has been the 31st president of Harvard University since August 2, 2024.
 Previously, he served as provost of Harvard University from 2011 to March 2024.
 Prior to joining Harvard, Garber was a faculty member at Stanford University.

 Early life and education

 Garber was born in Rock Island, Illinois, in 1955, to Jean and Harry Garber.
 His mother was a social worker, while his father owned a liquor store.
-Garber's twin sister, Deborah is an artist, and his older brother, David, made aliyah and lives in Jerusalem.
+Garber's twin sister, Deborah, is an artist and his older brother, David, made aliyah and lives in Jerusalem.
 Belonging to a Jewish family, Garber grew up attending synagogue and a Jewish summer camp.
-He graduated from Rock Island High School in 1973.
+He attended Rock Island High School before graduating from Mather High School in Chicago in 1973.

-Garber received a Bachelor of Arts with a major in economics in 1976, a Master of Arts in economics in 1977, and a PhD in economics in 1982, all from Harvard University.
-While pursuing his PhD at Harvard, he enrolled simultaneously at Stanford University, where he received a Doctor of Medicine degree in 1983.
+Garber received a Bachelor of Arts degree in economics in 1977, a Master of Arts in economics in 1978, and a Ph.D. in economics in 1982, all from Harvard University.
+While pursuing his PhD at Harvard, he enrolled simultaneously at Stanford University, where he received a Doctor of Medicine degree with research honors in 1983.
 He later reflected that he was "a reluctant and ambivalent pre-med" when starting college, switching his major from biochemistry to economics, but that his education led "eventually to a career that combined the two interests".

 He completed his residency training in internal medicine at Harvard Medical School-affiliated Brigham and Women's Hospital in Boston in 1986.